• Home

 • My Account

-With this tool, researchers and professionals can monitor brain health, assess how stable and diverse an ecosystem is, examine how organisations and teams respond to change, or spot when a financial market is about to make a dramatic shift.
-For example, a brain network with a healthy DSI number might be both organised enough for focused thought and flexible enough for creative problem-solving.
-In nature, ecosystems with high DSI scores are more likely to withstand disruptions like invasive species or climate stress.
-In the world of business and finance, DSI can help anticipate moments of innovation or signal warnings before sudden crashes or breakthroughs.
+Where data are rich and structure is clear, the DSI framework can serve as a genuinely useful early‑warning and “adaptive health” indicator, often outperforming single metrics such as volatility or modularity in spotting emerging tipping points, windows for innovation or rising brittleness.
+For example, a brain network with a healthy DSI value may be organised enough for focused thought yet flexible enough for creative problem‑solving; ecosystems with high DSI scores are more likely to withstand disruptions such as invasive species or climate stress; in business and finance, DSI can help anticipate moments of innovation or signal warnings before sudden crashes or breakthroughs.

 The Dynamic Symmetry Index (DSI)